 Set the 'ole alarm 45 minutes earlier than when you normally get up for work (I've been doing this for years... pat on back!)...

 … and work out with your doggy first thing in the morning.
 This way... you won't need to worry about waiting after eating before working out!
 And... you might not feel like exercising after work... especially if you have a physical job like mine.

 - “How much should I feed?"
 I feed Nimble as much as she wants.
-She can't get fat on the raw stuff!
+She can't get fat on the raw stuff while she's on our dog feeding schedule!
 Also remember... she's very active (we're not talking about a slow trot around the block).

 She'll gobble it down asap... she won't pick at it.
 My other dog was the same way.
 If your dog works out hard... they're “earning” their food.
 Your dog's appetite will be off this planet... unlike an inactive dog!

-Healthy dog foods digest faster and easier when they're really hungry and “empty!”
+Healthy dog foods digest faster and easier when our dogs are really hungry and “empty!”